20 Top Chinese Snacks You Must Try Today!

 #14 ChaCheer Potato Chips Crispy

-Tasting somewhat similar to cheese or vegetable crackers, the ChaCheer Potato Chips Crispy has been lauded as superior to more orthodox potato chip brands.
-They are golden brown in colour and are produced through baking, not deep-frying, which means that they are healthier.
+Potato Chips Crispy have been lauded as superior to more orthodox potato chip brands.
+They taste somewhat similar to cheese or vegetable crackers.
+ChaCheer Potato Chips are golden brown in colour and are produced through baking, not deep-frying.
+This makes them healthier.

 ChaCheer Potato Chips Crispy